-If I Were Jack is designed to fit within the Personal and Social Education component of the Curriculum for Excellence Health and Wellbeing area of learning and should be delivered at Level 3/4.
-It is in line with Education Scotland's Benchmarks for Social and Personal Education in the manner in which it focuses on positive relationships, sexual health and sexuality and the role of parent/carer.
+If I Were Jack is designed to fit within the Personal and Social Education/Health and Wellbeing Area of Learning and Experience component of the curriculum and should be delivered at Key Stage 4.
+It is consistent with current Welsh Guidance on Sex and Relationships Education.1

-The resource can be delivered in a way that suits your school's normal procedure for RSHP.
+The resource can be delivered in a way that suits your school's normal procedure for SRE.
 Depending on the length of lessons in your school, you can choose from the following options:

-- o Four 50-60 minute lessons; or - O Six 35-45 minute lessons.
+- o Four 50-60 minute lessons; or - o Six 35-45 minute lessons.

-It can be delivered as one or two lessons a week over a number of consecutive weeks or during a one day-long session.
+The resource can be delivered as one or two lessons a week over a number of constitutive weeks or during a one day-long session.